 Jan Bass served as coordinator of public school initiatives until her May 2012 retirement.

-We welcomed Leigh Anne McKinney as the Elrod Center’s new coordinator of public school initiatives beginning in August of 2012.
+We welcomed Leigh Anne McKinney as the Elrod Center’s new coordinator of public school initiatives in August of 2012.
 She is responsible for coordinating all program aspects with the public schools.

 How to Become a Tutor/Mentor